-- Bureau loss costs decreased 41 percent beginning with the December 1, 1993 loss cost revision through the April 1, 1999 loss cost revision. - Workers compensation earned premiums decreased 46 percent from \$2.8 billion for Calendar Year 1993 to \$1.5 billion for Calendar Year 1999. - Insured payrolls increased approximately 35 percent between 1993 and 1999.
+- Bureau loss costs decreased 39 percent beginning with the December 1, 1993 loss cost revision through the April 1, 2000 loss cost revision. - Workers compensation earned premiums decreased 46 percent from \$2.8 billion for Calendar Year 1993 to \$1.5 billion for Calendar Year 2000. - Insured payrolls are estimated to have increased approximately 35 percent from 1993 to 2000.

-In order for premiums to decrease 46 percent while the insured exposure base increased 35 percent, carrier prices per unit of exposure had to $\frac{\text{decrease by approximately 60 percent}}{\text{decrease by approximately 60 percent}}$ over this same period of time (i.e., 0.40 x 1.35 = 0.54).
-While some shift in exposures away from such activities as manufacturing and construction and into services and technology has occurred in Pennsylvania and such shifts would account for a part of the observed premium reductions over time, carrier prices have clearly changed much more dramatically than have Bureau loss costs since the implementation of a competitive pricing system in Pennsylvania.
+In order for premiums to decrease 46 percent while the insured exposure base increased 35 percent, carrier prices per unit of exposure had to decrease by approximately 60 percent over this same period of time (i.e., 0.40 x 1.35 = 0.54).
+Some shift in exposures away from such activities as manufacturing and construction and into services and technology has occurred and continues to occur in Pennsylvania, and such shifts would account for a part of the observed premium reductions over time.
+In addition, the volume of business insured under large deductible plans has fluctuated over time in Pennsylvania (although the growth in such business relative to the total market peaked in 1993).
+Even considering these factors, then, carrier prices have clearly changed much more dramatically than have Bureau loss costs since the implementation of a competitive pricing system in Pennsylvania.

 Financial data collected by the Bureau provides another way of looking at market pricing activity.
-Much of the Bureau's recordkeeping and analysis is prepared and presented on a policy year basis.
+Much of the Bureau's record keeping and analysis is prepared and presented on a policy year basis.
 This accounting construct matches premium earnings, loss and expense payments and/or reserves to the year in which the policies giving rise to those transactions were first effective.
 The Bureau's experience on this basis reveals some key relationships pertaining to the Pennsylvania workers compensation marketplace.
 The first of these relationships is a comparison of carrier prices to Bureau loss costs.
 The following table is based on Annual Calls for Financial Data collected by the Bureau:

-Collectible Loss Costs Net Earned Premium

-Policy at Bureau Level at Company Level
+Policy Year Collectible Loss Costs at Bureau Level (\$M) Net Earned Premium at Company Level (\$M) Ratio

-Year (\$M) (\$M) Ratio

-1996 \$2,085 \$1,998 0.958
+1996 \$2,081 \$1,994 0.958

-1997 \$1,765 \$1,531 0.867

-1998 \$1,687 \$1,377 0.816
+1997 \$1,729 \$1,501 0.868

+1998 \$1,630 \$1,329 0.815

+1999 \$1,652 \$1,332 0.806

-1999 \$ 978 \$ 776 0.793
+2000 \$ 959 \$ 831 0.867

-^{ 1999} represents a partial policy year as of December 31, 1999.
-At this writing, data through December 31, 2000 is in the process of collection and summarization.
+^{ 2000} represents a partial policy year as of December 31, 2000.
+At this writing, data through December 31, 2001 is in the initial stages of summarization and reporting by our member companies.